bablokb/cp-shell/README.md

   - remove MicroPython specific code, e.g. for connecting using telnet
   - fixes necessary for CircuitPython
+  - fixes for devices non CircuitPython devices
+  - fail fast if a connection cannot be established
+  - cpshell defaults to verbose-mode.
+Use `-q`/`--quiet` to supress informational messages
-  - removed some features to simplify the codebase (e.g. cpshell only supports a single connected device)
+  - removed some features to simplify the codebase (e.g. **cpshell only supports a single connected device**)
   - refactor code (multiple modules instead of a gigantic `main.py` with more than 3K lines)
   - removal of dead code